xwmx/nb/README.md

 Notebooks are listed above the line, with the current notebook highlighted.

 Notes from the current notebook are listed with each id and filename.
-If the note has a Markdown title on the first line (e.g., `# Example Title`), the title will be displayed instead of the filename:
+When the note has a Markdown title on the first line (e.g., `# Example Title`), the title will be displayed instead of the filename: